Loyola welcomes Dr. Elizabeth Kennedy as Leuven's newest program director. Click here for her bio!

 - Letter from health insurance company verifying health coverage that is valid abroad;

-- Photos for visa, KULeuven application and file in Leuven
+- Passport-size photos for visa, KU Leuven application, and file in Leuven

 - Prepaid envelope with a tracking system (to receive your passport and visa)